UM-CSS/um-css.github.io-src/content/pages/about_course.md

 This course was created over the course of the 2017-18 and 2018-19 academic years as part of the University of Michigan Computational Social Science Initiative.

 ## Contributors
-This course is the product of a four-way collaboration.
+This course is the product of a four-way collaboration among:

 - [Elizabeth Bruch](https://mhbsd.net)
 - [Jeff Lockhart](https://jwlockhart.github.io/pages/about.html#about)